ainet8infosec/x-over/fr33.LAN$/rca_aesedi.md

 Closed, Resolved

 ## Summary
-Customer XYZ data was not sent from AES EDI.
+A large set of Customer XYZ data was not processed.
 Investigation revealed that the file with the data was sent, but it did not get processed due to an issue with the AES CIS service (*Please refer to Jira Issue No. AESCIS-38263*).

 ## Impact